 From our charity’s many years of experience providing domestic abuse & domestic violence support groups, we realised there was a need not only to free people from a domestic abuse situation but also to give them the tools they need to take back the power over their own lives.

 POSED BY MODELS

 The purpose of the course is to help women who have experienced domestic abuse.
 We help survivors regain confidence and self-esteem, explore personal experiences and learn practical strategies to gain empowerment.
 This is with the aim to change negative patterns of behaviour into positive ones.
+Topics covered are: